mfarineau/Webpage-Summarizer/README.md

 ## Save Pages

 Press the **Save Page** button in the popup to store the full HTML of the current site for offline reading.
 Ads are removed automatically but all other content, including images, is preserved.
-Saved pages are listed in the history view where you can open or delete them.
+Saved pages are listed in the history view where the full page is embedded for quick reference.
+You can delete any entry at any time.

 ## Manage Cookies